 After doing that, click the Create button.
 Now you should see the newly created rule in the Packaged app Rules section.
 In case you want to delete this rule, right-click on it and select Delete.
 Following that, you have to confirm the deletion.

 That’s it!
-This tip should help you fix This app has been blocked by your system administrator error on Windows 10.
+This tip should help you fix Your system administrator error that has blocked this app on Windows 11/10.

 Related read: This app has been blocked due to Company Policy.